Warehouse Design - Block Stacking

-To conclude the process, we must consider the functionality of the systems and associated processes
+To conclude the process, we must consider the:

 picking and replenish process (if picking from block stack area)

 Designing a fit for purpose Block Stack layout is not a straightforward process.
-We are looking to maximise the utilisation of the space available and to create efficient operations.
+We are looking to maximise the utilisation of the space available and to provide efficient operations.

-Please do not hesitate to ask for advice, I am happy to help.
-Of course, I would be delighted to provide a quotation to complete the work if required.
+Please do not hesitate to ask for advice.
+Of course, I would be very happy to provide a quotation to complete the work if required.

 Share this post: